cjacker/luatos-utils/README.md

 # luatos-utils

-This project provide a set of utils and scripts to compile and generate the script.img for LuatOS with OpenLuat AIR101 / AIR103 Soc/Devboards.
+This project provide a set of utils and scripts to compile and generate the script.bin and script.img for LuatOS with OpenLuat AIR101 / AIR103 Soc / Devboards.

-For a complete tutorial, refer to : https://github.com/cjacker/opensource-toolchain-w80x
+For a complete tutorial, refer to : https://github.com/cjacker/opensource-toolchain-w80x-air101-air103

+**NOTE :** there is no plan to support AIR105, AIR105 and MH1903S is identical and based on ARM core.
+Since it didn't export SWD interface, without modify the hardware of AIR105 devboard, there is no way to program it with CMSIS-DAP, Jlink, ST-Link, etc. Either you switch to Windows, or you can use [air105-uploader](https://github.com/racerxdl/air105-uploader) with [mh1903s firmware library](https://github.com/cjacker/mh1903_firmware_library_gcc_makefile) instead.

 ## Build
 Type `make` to build the project. `luatos-mkscriptbin` and `luatos-wm_tool` had no external dependencies, `luac` will be built as 32bit elf and requires some 32bit libraries and development packages, such as readline, please install it according to your distribution.